jiayingl7119/Sep10-Freedom-Project/blog/entry02.md

 <p> There are multiple links to mulitple websites for lawyers.
 The ones mentioned before are included.
 For Evernote: <a href="https://evernote.com/why-evernote">Evernote Website</a>.
 This website explains why you should use Evernote.
 Especially because of note-taking if you are having to take a lot of notes.
 For RingCentral: <a href="https://www.ringcentral.com/us/en/blog/">RingCentral Website</a>.
 This is mainly AI.
 However, it is useful for lawyers that are busy and gives them time to adjust to their client.</p>

+<h2> Engineering Design Process</h2>

+<p> This is the second stage.
+Which is finding research about apps related to my topic.
+The second stage includes examples of apps related to the law firm.
+After all, there is no specific app for law firms.
+Stage three is going to be the actual part where I am going to brainstorm ideas for future apps for law firms.
+The main problem is developing a website where clients can find lawyers.
+Which is what I am trying to solve.</p>

 [Previous](entry01.md) | [Next](entry03.md)

 [Home](../README.md)